Charles William Toney was born in LaCrosse, Wisconsin on August 23rd, 1913 to Wilber and Stella Toney.

 He married Ann Palmer on December 17, 1943 in Davenport.
 They lived at 1010 Western Avenue, where they had an in-ground pool and invited black children in the community to use it to learn to swim, as they, too, were not allowed to use the Municipal Natatorium.

 The summer before they were married, Charles and Ann stopped by a local soda fountain, The Colonial Fountain, after a movie date.
 They sat in a booth and then moved to the counter, but the waitress refused to serve them.
 Toney filed a complaint under Iowa’s 1884 Civil Rights Act Public Accommodation Law.
-On August 8th, 1945, a jury found Dorothy Baxter guilty of infringing on Toney’s Civil Rights.
-This was the first civil rights suit ever won in Iowa.
+On August 8th, 1945, a jury found Dorothy Baxter guilty of infringing on Toney’s civil rights.
+This was among the earliest successful civil rights suits in Iowa.
 According to a survey by the League for Social Justice, called “Citizen 2nd Class,” The Colonial Fountain was the only restaurant to serve blacks in the early 1950s.

 Mr. and Mrs. Toney published the Davenport Sepia Record, a local magazine spotlighting black people in the community and the country.
 The goal of the magazine, which ran for two years, was to promote better racial conditions in the Quad Cities.

-Mr. Toney also ran a barber/beauty shop on the SW corner of 11th and Ripley, one of the first Black businesses in Davenport.
-At the time, it was the only barbershop in Davenport that would serve blacks.
+Mr. Toney also ran a barber/beauty shop on the SW corner of 11th and Ripley.
+At the time, it was the only barbershop in Davenport that served Blacks.

 “Some of us brought about a change from the segregation and discrimination that was practiced by the good old boys.
 People are soon forgotten for the good they did back in those days.
 What we did was not a popular thing to do.”